-A decade ago, you could have hoped someone else would act first and followed.
-New ventures will disrupt your market if nobody acts.
+A decade ago, you could have hoped someone else would act first.
 Waiting was a cop-out of a “strategy” then.
 It’s a route to irrelevance and abandonment now.

 You can’t delegate leadership.
-If your strategy is half-assed posturing like forming a committee or hiring a Chief Sustainability Officer but you don’t personally act—authentically, genuinely, and effectively—you’re not leading.
+If your strategy is half-assed posturing like forming a blue-ribbon committee or other bureaucracy, but you don’t personally act—authentically, genuinely, and effectively—you’re not leading.
 Those you think you are leading will attack you as hypocritical and spineless.